VS

 Seats: Renault Kangoo offers clearly perceptible more seating capacity – 7 vs 5.

-Fiat Doblò Van is the better all-rounder in this comparison.
+The Fiat Doblò Van is far ahead overall in the objective data comparison.

 Fiat Doblò Van